lyndsielane/markdown-generator/README.md

 ## Installation
 To install necessary dependencies, run the following command:
 ```
-asdf
+npm i
 ```

 ## Usage
-asdf
+Follow the prompts to enter your project information.
+Use the READme generated.

 ## License
-This project is licensed under the GPL 3.0 license.
+This project is licensed under the none license.

 ## Contributing
-asdf
+Send a request for review.

 ## Tests
 To run tests, run the following command:
 ```
-asdf
+test
 ```